quantumjot/PyFolding/Mac&PCSetup.md

 #### Opening Up Jupyter Notebooks with Anaconda

-+ Once Anaconda and PyFolding are installed, launch the Anaconda Navigator application from the Applications folder.
++ Once Anaconda and PyFolding are installed, there are a number of ways to start and use PyFolding as part of the jupyter notebooks.

-Then click on the "launch Jupyter Notebook" tab to start jupyter notebooks.
-This will open Jupyter notebooks in your default internet browser.
++ One of the easiest is: On a PC open the command line prompt (CMD.exe) and on a Mac open a Terminal (Terminal.app) then type "jupyter notebook".
+This will open your default web browser with the jupyter interface.

-+ You can then navigate to where you installed PyFolding (the notebooks folder) and open the jupyter notebooks we have provided.
++ You can then navigate from the jupyter interface on your web browser to where you installed PyFolding (the notebooks folder) and open the jupyter notebooks we have provided by simply double clicking on them.

++ You can also open a new notebook and start from scratch too!

 + All scripts were written on a Mac,  therefore on a PC you will need to change the path of your data to include "C:\" at the beginning.

-+ To run the notebook select kernel from the menu and use the "Restart and run all" command.
++ To run the notebook select "kernel" from the menu and use the "Restart and run all" command.
-Once you have done this you can re-run individual cells by selecting the cell and pressing SHIFT + RETURN keys together.
+Once you have done this you can re-run individual cells by selecting the cell and pressing SHIFT + RETURN keys together at the bottom of the cell.

 ### Testing Jupyter Notebook & Pyfolding installation

-+ Open the jupyter notebook script PyFolding-Test.ipynb from the notebook folder.
++ Open the jupyter notebook script named "PyFolding-Test.ipynb" from the notebook folder.
 + Select kernel from the menu and use the "Restart and run all" command

 Upon executing the script, the output generated should be the same as in the README.md file